-- a. demonstrates understanding of NYCCLS grade-specific standards in speaking and listening for Grade 7-Grade 12 and the relationship of these standards to the development of college and career readiness in speaking and listening skills by the end of grade 12 - b. demonstrates knowledge of the importance of providing experiences using oral language purposefully and regularly in the classroom and the use of oral language activities to reinforce instruction in reading, writing, and language skills - c. applies knowledge of strategies for planning a collegial literate environment that promotes students' participation and collaboration in classroom conversations (i.e., an environment that reflects and values cultural and language diversity and a variety of perspectives, supports involvement of family and community members in students' language and literacy development, and promotes respect for students at all levels of language and literacy development) - d. applies knowledge of strategies for promoting students' ability to facilitate mutual understanding and effective communication in collaborative conversations among individuals with different perspectives or cultural backgrounds - e. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' development of oral communication skills, nonverbal communications skills, and listening skills that support their comprehension of and participation in collaborative conversations - f. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in using listening strategies that are appropriate for given contexts and purposes - g. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in evaluating a speaker's point of view, reasoning, and use of evidence and rhetoric - h. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in presenting knowledge and ideas to various audiences and for various purposes - i. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in strategies for integrating and evaluating information presented in diverse media and formats (e.g., visually, quantitatively, orally) and for making strategic use of digital media and visual representations to support their oral presentations of knowledge and ideas
+- c. demonstrates understanding of the special role of speaking and listening in early literacy development and the importance of providing experiences using oral language purposefully and regularly in the classroom - d. applies knowledge of strategies for planning a collegial, literate environment that promotes students' participation and collaboration in classroom conversations (i.e., an environment that reflects and values cultural and language diversity and a variety of perspectives, supports involvement of family and community members in students' language and literacy development, and promotes respect for students at all levels of language and literacy development) - e. applies knowledge of strategies for promoting students' ability to facilitate mutual understanding and effective communication in collaborative conversations between individuals with different perspectives or cultural backgrounds - f. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' development of oral communication skills, nonverbal communication skills, and listening skills that support their comprehension of and participation in collaborative conversations - g. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in using listening strategies that are appropriate for given contexts and purposes - h. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in presenting knowledge and ideas to various audiences and for various purposes - i. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in strategies for integrating and evaluating information presented in diverse media and formats (e.g., visually, quantitatively, orally) and for making strategic use of digital media and visual representations to support their oral presentations of knowledge and ideas

-FIELDS 241/242/245: MULTI-SUBJECT: SECONDARY TEACHERS (GRADE 7-GRADE 12) ASSESSMENT FRAMEWORK
+FIELDS 211/212/245: MULTI-SUBJECT: TEACHERS OF EARLY CHILDHOOD (BIRTH-GRADE 2) ASSESSMENT FRAMEWORK